richie598/java_webapp/README.md

 Getting Started
 ---------------
 1. `git clone` this repository locally
-2. run `ant` (build takes a while because the ant configuration uses ivy for dependency management)
+2. run `ant` (building takes a while because the ant configuration uses ivy for dependency management)
 3. Target .war files are built in the top level directory

 Configuring the Database
 ------------------------
-The HelloJNDI and HelloSpringMVC Servlets connect to a container-configured JDBC datasource to retrieve a message displayed by the Servlet.
+The HelloJNDI and HelloSpringMVC Servlets connect to a container-configured JDBC datasource to retrieve a message displayed by the Servlet Response.
 To configure the database in your Engine Yard environment for these examples, you need to:

 1. SSH into your database server.